ymirsky/GhostBusters/README.md

 ```
 The processed signs will be saved to 'data/fake/' unless the ```-dd <data_dir>``` flag is used, where <data_dir> is the alternate directory path.

-You can run these commands multiple times on diffrent videos since the data files are saved with unique filenames based on a hash of the input video name.
+You can run these commands multiple times on different videos since the data files are saved with unique filenames based on a hash of the input video name.

 ### Step 2: Train the Model (or use our pre-trained model and skip to step 3)
 To train the model on the processed datasets, run